aerohive/Aerohive_Corporate_Account_Sync/README.md

 * The computer has to have the PowerShell AD module installed.
 If it's not the case, you can use the ad_module.ps1 script to download and install it.
 * The Windows PowerShell Script Execution Policy should allow to execute unsigned scripts.
 To change the locale Execution Policy configuration, and allow to use local unsigned script, you can use the command `Set-ExecutionPolicy RemoteSigned`

+# Configuration
+Edit the settings_example.ini file to configure the script.
+You can also move the settings_example.ini file to settings.ini in the same folder as the script itself.
+Otherwise, you will have to specify the settings.ini location with the -f flag when running the script.

 # Usage
         SYNOPSIS
                 acas.ps1 [OPTION [WORD]]